Recognitions and Awards

 , Trinity Long, Hannah Copp, Emily Burner, Shannon Nicely

 All eight students from Central along with Holly Roberts, and chaperone and SCPS employee Adrianne Burner attended the Disney Y.E.S.
 Leadership seminar and learned Walt Disney's 4 core values that guided him to success.

 “We learned,” said Ms. Roberts, “ that Walt Disney didn't let anyone stop him from pursuing his crazy dreams, even if it meant hiding a half court basketball court inside a roller coaster to get around city ordinances.”

 Back: Holly Roberts, Michaela Black, Trinity Long, Shannon Nicely, Hannah Copp, Kristi Post

 Front: Alexis Himes, Emily Burner, Maddi Hopkins, Cheyenne Estep, Lisa Carroll

 Students also had some fun along the way visiting Hollywood and Santa Monica Pier, seeing the Magical World of Color light show at California Adventure, and spending a day at Disneyland.

 “If you think the rides were the only exciting and terrifying thing, commented Ms. Roberts, “ you’re not quite right -- the FCCLA group was also in California for two of the biggest earthquakes in the last twenty years in California.
 One they experienced during sessions in the conference hotel and another at a restaurant in Downtown Disney.
-Most of the students did not feel the first earthquake but did feel the second as lights rattled and some plates fell from serving trays during the 7.1 earthquake.
+Most of the students did not feel the first did feel the second as lights rattled and some plates fell from serving trays during the 7.1 earthquake.
 Students remembered their training from drills and knowledge from Earth Science about earthquakes, aftershocks, and remembered to use the stairs and not the elevator,” noted Ms. Roberts.